3mdeb/news-and-ideas/post.md

 .comm buff, 64 # 64-byte 0-initialized buffer
 ```

-For pointer loading there is other set instruction: `LEA`
+For pointer loading, there is other set instruction: `LEA`
 (Load Effective Address):

 ```